ordelore/nes_emu/readme.md

 ### Windows

-On a command prompt, run `./conv_rom.bat <romfile_name>` And send all the .8x* files in the `/bin/` folder to your calculator
+On a command prompt, run `./conv_rom.bat <romfile_name>`

+And send all the .8x* files in the `/bin/` folder to your calculator

 ### OSX / Linux

-On a command prompt, run `./conv_rom.sh <romfile_name>` And send all the .8x* files in the `/bin/` folder to your calculator
+On a command prompt, run `./conv_rom.sh <romfile_name>`

+And send all the .8x* files in the `/bin/` folder to your calculator

 # Running

 On your calculator, run this file using your shell of choice or `Asm(prgmAGNECE)`

+As of right now, only one ROM can be stored on a calculator at once.

 # Licenses
 This repository is licensed under BSD-3